yinlou/mltk/README.md

 ## Overview

 MLTK is a collection of various supervised machine learning algorithms, which is designed for directly training models and further development.
-For questions or suggestions with the code, please email <a href="mailto:yinlou@cs.cornell.edu">Yin Lou</a>.
+For questions or suggestions with the code, please email <a href="mailto:machinelearningtoolkit@gmail.com">machinelearningtoolkit@gmail.com</a>.

 Currently MLTK supports:
 * Generalized Linear Models